 In a memo to local education agencies, former State Superintendent of Education Tommy Bice outlined his priorities for the $20 million competitive grant: to ensure CTE programs were equipped to industry standards; to implement new and innovative programming; and to implement career academies that align with high-demand, fast-growth jobs in the state.
 Through a competitive proposal review process, in which CTE officials sat down with local education administrators to review their programs, the Grant Committee identified and funded programs that were aligned with the 11 targeted business sectors in the Accelerate Alabama plan.
 The review process also helped the state identify and phase out programs that didn’t meet this bar.
 In total, 75 new CTE programs opened and 20 closed or converted during the 2013-14 school year, largely due to the 21st Century Workforce Grant.

-- Accelerate Alabama: Strategic Economic Development Plan (2012)
+- Strategic Plan: Accelerate Alabama: Strategic Economic Development Plan (2012)

 - Department of Education memo: Career and Technical Education Bond Issue Request for Proposals (2013)